ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 For English, since the dictionary only contains lemma (canonical) forms of words, it checks standard conjugations to see if it recognizes a word.

-For foreign languages, the engine lacks the ability to conjugate words, so the dictionary needs to include all conjugated forms of a word.
+For foreign languages, the engine usually lacks the ability to conjugate words, so the dictionary needs to include all conjugated forms of a word.

 ### Merging